Talbot Lake (Petite rivière Pikauba): Toponymy

 The term "Talbot" is a family name of French origin.

 The Quebec Geography Commission adopted the toponym "Talbot Lake" in 1949; this toponym evokes the work of life of Antonio Talbot (1900-1980).
 This lawyer, born in the Montmagny region, first settled in Quebec, where he practiced law after his studies at Laval University.
 In 1928, he lived in Saguenay, his new adopted homeland; he was deputy for Chicoutimi in Quebec from 1938 to 1965.
-Ardent defender of his region, Antonio Talbot as Minister of Highways, from 1944 to 1960, ensures the completion of the road connecting Quebec to Saguenay – Lac-Saint-Jean.
+Ardent defender of his region, Antonio Talbot as Minister of Highways, from 1944 to 1960, ensured the completion of the road connecting Quebec to Saguenay – Lac-Saint-Jean.
 This long-awaited road link finally makes this region more accessible, which could then only be reached through the Baie-Saint-Paul hinterland.
 The road was completed in 1951 and, since 1999, the section has been known as the Antonio-Talbot road.

 The toponym Lac Talbot was formalized on December 5, 1968, by the Commission de toponymie du Québec.